 They’re truly just really small chickens.

-Cornish game hens are not really a “game bird” as the name states.
+So, cornish game hens are not really “game birds” as the name states.
 They’re actually a cross between the Cornish Chicken and the White Plymouth Rock Chicken.
-They are young birds, weighing no more than two pounds and ready to cook.
+Basically, young birds, weighing no more than two pounds and ready to cook.

-They taste similar to a regular roasted chicken but they cook in a fraction of the time.
-And you can stuff them with whatever tasty flavor combo you enjoy.
+And they taste similar to a regular roasted chicken but they cook in a fraction of the time.
+Plus, you can stuff them with whatever tasty flavor combo you enjoy.

-Today we’re making a sausage, mushroom, and wild rice stuffing.
+Today we’re making sausage, mushroom, and wild rice stuffing.
 Sounds good – doesn’t it?

 It is delish my friend!